OpenMDAO/POEMs/POEM_029.md

 metadata to be allgathered to all MPI processes.
 Otherwise it will only be gathered to the specified rank.

-The variable names returned in the metadata list are relative names.
+The `return_rel_names` arg, if True, will return relative variable names instead of absolute names.
+The default is to return relative names.
 For example, if `get_io_metadata` were called on system `a.b.c`, the metadata entry for the variable `a.b.c.x.y.z.foo` would have the name `x.y.z.foo`.
 Also included in every returned metadata dict are the entries `prom_name`, giving the promoted name in the scope of the `System`